Number of Credits

 The course links you to an archived version of the webinar slide and audio program, and to a pdf file of the slides in Resources.
 Your computer must have audio capabilities to hear the audio portion of the presentation.

 You must successfully complete the quiz and submit the course evaluation to receive credit.

 Dr. Daly is a pathologist who currently resides on Marco Island, Florida.
 Dr. Daly practiced pathology in Durham, North Carolina, specializing in clinical pathology.

 Dr. Daly is a New York City native and a graduate of Weill Cornell Medical College in New York.
 After a residency at Duke University and a tour in the US Navy, Dr. Daly returned to Durham, NC where he practiced both community and academic pathology, retiring in 2009 as Director of Laboratories for the Duke University Health System.

 Dr. Daly has had extensive experience managing and advising laboratories of all sizes, from physician office and health clinic laboratories to high volume high complexity laboratories.
-He served as a COLA accreditation surveyor prior to his appointment as COLA’s Chief Medical Officer in September, 2011.

 Free, current version of Internet Explorer, Chrome, Firefox, or Safari.
 (Some older browsers could produce error messages or not display the content correctly.)

 Free, current version of Adobe Flash Player and Adobe Reader.